 The Science Behind Seed School

+India is home to the most farmers in the world, with nearly half of its 1.2 billion population employed in agriculture.
+Yet, farming accounts for only 17 percent of India’s total economy.
 Turning science into solutions, DuPont Pioneer India collaborated with the Ministry of Agriculture for the State of Uttar Pradesh to develop a program that would provide farmers with scientific and practical expertise to help increase yields, productivity and profitability.
 The result of that collaborative effort is the basis of the two-minute documentary, “Seed School.”